haleyneiman/thruxdocs/docs/userguide/definingarchitecturalelements/mechanical/index-mechanical_elements.rst

 Window Types
 ------------

 Window Types are templates applied to the glazing portion of walls in the project.
-They specify the glass construction characteristics.
-Window Types are linked to Wall Types in the Wall Type tab.
+They specify the glass construction characteristics, as well as the dimensions.

 .. csv-table:: Window Type Properties
     :file: images/WindowTypeProperties.csv